XYIheng/MobileAppTesting/README.md

   + 2020
       + Seven Reasons Why: An In-Depth Study of the Limitations of Random Test Input Generation for Android
-      + Systematic Execution of Android Test Suites in Adverse Conditions
       + UI obfuscation and its effects on automated UI analysis for Android apps
       + Automated third-party library detection for Android applications: are we there yet?
       + Owl eyes: spotting UI display issues via visual understanding